Dhara-95/CV/README.md

 ## About Me

-I have a background in analytics and merchandising for two of the UK's largest fashion retailers, which I have greatly strengthened my communication, problem-solving and team-working skills over the past three years.
+I am a driven and ambitious full-stack developer, with a background in analytics and merchandising from working with two of the UK’s largest retailers.
+I have experience in working with large data sets and have worked cross-functionally with several teams, including machine learning specialists.

-My love of learning along with the satisfaction I get when solving a problem led me to pursue a career in software development.
-As a recent graduate from Makers Academy (Europe's leading coding bootcamp), I have learnt a number of technical skills such as Agile development and TDD, as well as softer skills such as understanding different communication styles and pair programming - all of which are essential in delivering high-quality projects on time.
+My love of learning, along with the satisfaction I get when solving a problem led me to pursue a career in software development.
+As a recent graduate from Makers Academy (Europe's leading coding bootcamp), I have learnt a number of technical skills including Agile development and TDD, as well as softer skills such as understanding different communication styles, team-working skills and pair programming - all of which are essential in delivering high-quality projects on time.

 I am looking for a software development role which will allow me to further develop my technical and non-technical skills, with the opportunity to learn new technologies and processes in a practical environment.

 ## Projects